IBM/maximo-labs/MkDocs/sustain_mas/docs/index.md

 These Sustainability Labs will walk through different use cases.
 Use Cases will be continually added, therefore stay tuned for more!

 <!-- Use Case 1 - [MAS Environmental Monitoring](/sustain_mas/usecase1.md)  -->
-# Get Started with the IBM Maximo Sustainability Use Case 1!
+# IBM Maximo Sustainability Use Case 1

-# Demo Use Case

 Emission monitoring & regulatory compliance: Frequently record measured environmental data (Example: Nitrogen Oxides from Boiler) and monitor for deviation, dispatch service requests, managing the workflow, completing remediation work and long term corrective actions.